New Members Wanted for the Rat für die Künste Berlin!

 What is the timetable for the next election?

-The results will be announced in an online event at 6 pm on Feb 14 on the Facebook page of the Council.
+The results will be announced in an online event on April 4 on the Facebook page of the Council.

 The council members work on a voluntary basis.